Tour the Mansion Built as a Wedding Gift

 No visit to the St. Louis area is complete without a tour of this Alton, IL icon.

-This historic home was built by Railroad Baron and Entrepreneur Z. B. Job as a wedding gift for his son and son's bride, Mary Drummond heiress to the Drummond Tobacco forture.
+This historic home was built by Railroad Baron and Entrepreneur Z. B. Job as a wedding gift for his son and son's bride, Mary Drummond heiress to the Drummond Tobacco fortune.
 In 1909 it was purchased by Edmond Beall—Alderman, 4 time Mayor of Alton, Senator, Industrialist and Financier.

-Designed by world renowned architect, Lucas Pfeiffenberger—today this three story, 10,000 + square foot mansion serves as as a living museum of turn of the century life and architecture and as one of the finest bed and breakfast inns in the St. Louis Metropolitan area.
+Designed by world renowned architect, Lucas Pfeiffenberger—today this 3 story, 10,000 + square foot mansion serves as as a living museum of turn of the century life and architecture and as one of the finest bed and breakfast inns in the St. Louis Metropolitan area.

 National Register of Historic Places